Skip to Content

 Fat Quarter Size and Dimensions

-A fat quarter is an 18×22-inch gem cut from a yard of fabric.
+A fat quarter is a handy 18×22-inch rectangle cut from a yard of fabric.

 Fat Quarter Vs. Regular Quarter Yard